gabrie30/ghorg/README.md

 $ security find-internet-password -s github.com  | grep "acct" | awk -F\" '{ print $4 }'
 ```

-> If running this does not return the correct key you will need to generate a token via GithHub and add it to your $HOME/.ghorg
+> If running this does not return the correct key you will need to generate a token via GithHub and add it to your $HOME/.ghorg, or see Troubleshooting section below.

 > To view all other default environment variables see .env-sample